 Anmol Chemicals is a several decades old company.
 It is the pioneer manufacturers of Calcium Chloride, Pharmaceutical Excipients, Fragrance & Flavor chemicals in India.
 It has several associated manufacturing facilities spread across India.
 It has toll manufacturers and representatives in China, UAE, Europe Canada & USA.
+All the Information on Physics, Chemistry, Applications, Uses and Technology on Manufacture of Calcium Chloride is in these pages.
 The units have one or more of the certifications like FDA GMP, ISO 9001, ISO 22000, HACCP, REACH, Kosher & Halal

 CALCIUM CHLORIDE DIHYDRATE FUSED ANHYDROUS HEXAHYDRATE LIQUID BRINE SOLUTION MANUFACTURERS